gd-programming/gd.docs/docs/resources/client/gamesave/kCEK.md

 ## kCEK 7 Structure

-kCEK 7 is the levels kCEK Value and contains all information from quests that are currently active
+kCEK 7/GJChallengeItem is a dictionary that contains the status of each active quest

 ```XML
 <k>kCEK</k><i>7</i>